ethercrab-rs/ethercrab/tests/README.md

 The replay name must **exactly** match the name of a file in `tests/` (without the `.rs`) extension.

+Debian users may need to run:

+- `sudo apt install psmisc`
+- `cargo install fd-find`

+Note that the Debian apt package `fd-find` installs the binary as `fd-find`, however the script looks for just `fd`.
+Installing with `cargo` doesn't present this issue.

 ### Manually on local machine (terminal method)

 `sudo apt install -y tshark`